 He uses the word “old “ to describe people.

-He uses the phrase “it killed me” to mean it tickled me pink: talking about a film:
+He uses a lot of exaggeration, such as the phrase “it killed me” to mean it tickled me pink.

 What's it all about?